Get the #1 Bestseller on Medicare - FREE!

 VA food stamps

-It is important to realize that you cannot pay for admission with your VA food stamps card.
-You will show the EBT card to receive the discount but you will need to pay the remaining admission price, if any, in cash or with a credit/debit card.
+1. You cannot pay for admission with your EBT card.
+You will show your EBT card to prove eligibility for the discount.
+If there is any remaining balance, you’ll need to pay with cash or a credit/debit card.

 Arlington

-The Arlington Historical Society showcases all of Arlington history through a self-guided tour that leads you through different exhibits.
+The Arlington Historical Society showcases all of Arlington’s history through a self-guided tour that leads you through different exhibits.
 The entire museum is built inside the oldest existing schoolhouse in the United States!
+Being part of the Museums for All initiative means that SNAP benefit holders will receive a discount of $5 or less per person for up to four people.

 Bristol